followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/DataSource.md

     )

-For information on how to configure data access using ASP.NET MVC Wrappers, see the [Data Binding](/Documentation/Guide/ASP.NET_MVC_Wrappers/Data_Binding/) topic.
+For information on how to configure data access in ASP.NET MVC Controls, see the [Data Binding](/Documentation/Guide/ASP.NET_MVC_Controls/Data_Binding/) topic.
 <!--/fullDescription-->